7hekaka/newcytosim/doc/sim/units.md

  bending elasticity |  pN.um^2
  viscosity          |  pN.s/um^2

-The number of objects are usually specified directly and if you know a concentration, you will need to multiply by the volume of the cell.
-The binding and unbinding rates are specified as molecular rate (1/s) and knowing the equilibrium constant of the reaction is usually not sufficient to deduce both rates, although knowing the equilibrium constant should help you to constrain the ratio of the binding to the unbinding rate.
+The number of objects are usually specified directly but given a concentration, this can be obtained by multiplying with the volume of the cell.
+The binding and unbinding rates are specified as molecular rate (1/s) and knowing the equilibrium constant of the reaction is usually not sufficient to deduce both rates, although the equilibrium constant should determine the ratio of the binding to the unbinding rate.